adsurkasur/tgatb-habit-tracker/docs/privacy-policy.md

 ## Last updated: August 15, 2025

+**Audit note (2025-12-12):** The codebase includes an analytics notice (`components/analytics-notice.tsx`) that records acknowledgment in local storage.
+However, `components/firebase-initializer.tsx` currently initializes Firebase Analytics when online and does not explicitly check the acknowledgement flag before calling `getAnalytics`.
+Recommend gating analytics initialization on the stored `analytics-notice-acknowledged` flag to ensure consent is respected.

 This Privacy Policy describes how TGATB Habit Tracker ("we", "us", or "our") collects, uses, and shares information when you use our web and mobile applications.

 ## Information We Collect